20 Best Places to Retire in the US & Overseas in 2020

 Among the things that make Ecuador one of the most affordable places to retire in the world is that foreigners can buy property and at incredibly low prices.
 Real estate in the country is relatively inexpensive, allowing retirees to buy a beach home for about $150,000.

 When it comes to taxes, Ecuador doesn’t tax Social Security benefits, but the lack of a tax treaty with the US could lead to double taxation issues.
 Lastly, the healthcare system in Ecuador allows foreigners to join the country’s public healthcare system for as little as $100/month.

-Mexico is the best place to retire abroad, and still stay close to home.
-Returning home from Mexico takes three to four hours, depending on where you’re living in the US.
+Mexico is the best place to retire abroad and still stay close to home.
+Returning home from Mexico takes three to four hours, depending on where you live in the US.
 Due to Mexico’s proximity to America, many retirees are choosing to keep their US medical insurance.

 However, joining Mexico’s healthcare system is an excellent option, as well.
 As a matter of fact, many Mexican doctors trained in the US and vice versa.
-Only, medical care is much more affordable in Mexico than in the US.
-A huge difference in prices doesn’t only apply to medical care, but to almost all other aspects of living as well.
+But medical care is much more affordable in Mexico than in the US.
+A vast difference in prices doesn’t only apply to medical care, but to almost all other aspects of living as well.